 Indiri faculty include basic scientists and clinicians, drawn from departments, institutes and research centers across the Stritch School of Medicine campus of Loyola University Chicago.
 The majority of our faculty are in the Department of Microbiology and Immunology, and the Division of Infectious Disease, Department of Medicine.

 Students in the two-year Master’s of Science in Infectious Disease and Immunology program will engage in a rigorous classroom-based curriculum and carry out a cutting edge research project under the direction of two faculty mentors.
 Our program inculcates scholarship as well as strong practical training.
 Students take most courses along with other basic science graduate students.
 These courses emphasize a rigorous foundation in the basics of molecular and cellular biology, as well as more specialized topics in microbial infectious disease and immunology.
 In addition, students take courses in statistics, ethics and public speaking.
 Along with these basic science courses, our students also take selected courses with our medical students at the Stritch School of Medicine.
 These include didactic classroom lectures in which the students are immersed in the medical student curriculum and attendance in Infectious Disease Grand Rounds which will expose students to clinical cases in the real world.

-Our program prepares students for an advanced career in health-related fields, including medicine, nursing, clinical laboratory science, biotechnology, translational research, biotechnology, forensic medicine and pharmaceutical research and product development, as well as other careers with a science emphasis, such as science writing or health care policy.
+Our program prepares students for an advanced career in health-related fields including medicine, nursing, clinical laboratory science, biotechnology, translational research, forensic medicine, pharmaceutical research and product development, as well as other careers with emphasis on science such as science writing or health care policy.